-Today Lafayette has a diverse student body with bilingual, special education, accelerated, and regular academic programs.
-A fine arts program provides daily sessions in vocal music, visual arts, and drama.
-A 90-member student choir performs year round, and the award-winning jump rope team performs locally.
-Students from West Seattle High School assist as tutors at the school and citizens in the Admiral business district have formed a strong association with the school.
+In the early 2000s, Lafayette had a diverse student body with bilingual, special education, accelerated, and regular academic programs.
+A fine-arts program provided daily sessions in vocal music, visual arts, and drama from artists in residence.
+A 90-member student choir performed year-round, and the school's award-winning jump-rope team performed locally.